 The maximum number of CHEM 5990 Independent Study hours is 9 and the maximum number of CHEM 5960 Directed Reading is 6.

-Many areas and sub-disciplines of chemistry and biochemistry overlap each other and other fields outside of chemistry and biochemistry.
+Many areas and sub-disciplines of chemistry and biochemistry overlap, as do other fields outside of chemistry and biochemistry.
 Multiple examples of such overlaps can be found in the Department of Chemistry and Biochemistry at the University of Oklahoma.
 Nonetheless, primary sub-discipline labels are still attached to many of the faculty in consideration of their broadly identified "current primary region of interest" and/or their primary area of didactic concentration during their graduate and/or postdoctoral studies.